sourojyotibiswas/lets-learn-git/README.md

 Collaboration and project management are crucial when working with others on a project.
 Without proper coordination, there's a risk of overlapping efforts and missing critical tasks.
 Imagine a scenario where you and your colleagues are working on building automation software for your network, but there's no clear plan.
 This could lead to chaos, incompatible software, and unaddressed gaps in the project.

+## The Challenge of Collaboration

+In small teams, discussing responsibilities is manageable in person.
+However, as the group grows, managing responsibilities becomes more challenging.
+This is where issue trackers and bug trackers come to the rescue.

+### What Is an Issue Tracker?

+An issue tracker is a tool that helps coordinate work within a team.
+It keeps track of tasks, their status, and who is responsible for them.
+Additionally, users can add comments to issues, which can provide essential details about the problem, suggest solutions, or describe testing procedures.

+Issue trackers aren't just for project team members.
+They also allow users to report bugs and issues they encounter, even if they don't know how to fix them.
+This helps improve projects by identifying unforeseen problems and inconsistencies.
+Moreover, issue trackers are valuable for volunteers interested in contributing to a project, as they provide a clear list of pending tasks.

+## Types of Issue Trackers

+Various solutions are available for tracking bugs and issues.
+Two popular options include:

+### 1. Bugzilla

+Bugzilla is a widely-used bug tracker, especially in the open-source community.
+Many projects rely on it to manage their issues and tasks.

+### 2. GitHub Issue Tracker

+GitHub, a popular platform for hosting projects, comes with an integrated issue tracker.
+This built-in tool simplifies issue management, making it convenient for projects hosted on GitHub.

+## Using an Issue Tracker in Practice

+Let's explore how to use an issue tracker, focusing on GitHub's issue tracker.

+### Creating a New Issue

+1. Go to the project's issue section.
+2. Click the "New issue" button.
+3. Provide a title for the issue, e.g., "Check for Critical Errors in System Logs."
+4. In the issue description, specify the details of the task, such as checking var/log/currentlog and var/log/syslog for critical errors.

+### Managing Issues

+Issues in the tracker are uniquely identified by numbers.
+GitHub automatically references issues and pull requests when you mention them using the hashtag format (e.g., #2).
+This simplifies cross-referencing and tracking.

+### Assigning Issues

+Assigning issues to collaborators helps track who is working on what.
+By assigning a bug to yourself, you signal to others that you are taking responsibility for it.

+### Closing Issues

+When resolving an issue through a pull request, you can automatically close the issue upon merging.
+Include a string like "closes:#4" in your commit message or pull request description.
+GitHub will then close the issue and link it to the new commit.

+## Real-World Example

+Consider a scenario where we need to update documentation for a project called "health-checks."
+There is an issue requesting this update.

+### Updating Documentation

+1. Assign the issue to yourself.
+2. Make the necessary updates to the documentation.
+3. Commit the changes with a message like "Updated README for new script name."
+4. Include "closes #1" to automatically close the associated issue when the commit is merged.
+5. Push the commit to the repository.

+### Closing the Issue

+GitHub automatically closes the issue when the commit is pushed.
+You can click on the commit ID to see the associated change and reference to the issue.

+This guide provides a basic understanding of tracking issues in project management.
+There are more advanced techniques and features to explore, but this should give you a solid foundation for efficient collaboration and issue tracking.